haeussma/masterthesis/book/_build/html/_sources/discussion.md

 contemporary

 Besides the data analysis, this entire thesis was conceptualized adhering to FAIR data principles .
 In consequence, this thesis was written was a Jupyter Book, which allow to combine multiple Jupyter Notebooks with text chapters in a structured document.
 Ultimately, this thesis is findable and accessible on GitHub, interoperable through Binder and the Jupyter Notebook format itself.
-Hence, making the work of this thesis reusable in a state of the art manner.
+Hence, making the work of this thesis reusable in a contemporary

 Printed version is read twice, digital version unlimited hence optimized for digital experience